-One warning though: The flowers, which Huernia zebrina produces generously from late spring through summer, may emit a strong odor, unpleasant to the human nose but designed by nature to attract pollinators.
+One warning though: Huernia zebrina's striking flowers, which it produces generously from late spring through summer, emit a strong odor, unpleasant to the human nose but designed by nature to attract pollinators.
 The odor is often compared to carrion, the decaying flesh of dead animals, hence the other common name, carrion flower.

 |Botanical Name||Huernia zebrina|